SpringRoll/SpringRollStudio/README.md

 npm install -g appdmg
 ```

-### wine
+### xquarts & wine

 On OSX if building for Windows, Wine needs to be installed to create the application icon.
-Can be installed with [brew](http://brew.sh/)
+First install xquartz by downloading [here](http://xquartz.macosforge.org/landing/), then Wine can be installed with [Homebrew](http://brew.sh/)

 ```bash
 brew install wine